LonamiWebs/Telethon/readthedocs/misc/v2-migration-guide.rst

 input_peer removed from get_me; input peers should remain mostly an impl detail

 raw api types and fns are now immutable. this can enable optimizations in the future.

+upload_file has been removed from the public methods. it's a low-level method users should not need to use.